HarshKunte/Frontend-Concepts-and-Interview-Questions/Javascript/Scope&Hoisting.md

 Because of hoisting we can access `var`  variables and functions before they are declared in the source code.
 Only the difference is that until the value is assigned to the variable in the source code `var` variables will be stored as **undefined**, but functions are fully stored hence can be executed.

 ### **Temporal Dead Zone**
-The Temporal Dead Zone (TDZ) is a behavior in JavaScript that occurs when trying to access a variable declared with `let` or `const` before its actual declaration.
+TDZ is the time since when let/const variable was hoisted till it is initialized some value, it is not accessible  in the source code.

+TDZ occurs when let and const variables are hoisted.

+let and const variables are assigned memory, but they are not attached to the global scope and are kept in TDZ until they are initialized.

 During the TDZ, the variable exists but is not yet initialized and cannot be accessed.
-This concept is a result of the block scoping introduced with ES6 (ECMAScript 2015) for variables declared using `let` and `const`.

 In the TDZ, any attempt to access the variable before its declaration results in a `ReferenceError`, signaling that the variable is not yet defined.